 This pick is more so about the concept than the actual brand.
 I’m a huge proponent of saving space whenever possible, so naturally, foldable sunglasses are a great idea to me.
 Foldies come in multiple styles, but I tend to favor aviators.

 At $79, Foldies qualify as a luxury item in my book, but remember, the concept is the most important thing here.
 There are much cheaper alternatives out there, but quite frankly, I haven’t seen many that look as good.
 By no means these sunglasses a must-have item, but they are a nice luxury if you have money to splurge on a gift.

-Mobot’s foam roller water bottle is one of the more unique gifts for travelers.
+Mobot’s foam roller water bottle is one of the more unique gift ideas on this list.
 This water bottle doubles as a foam roller that supports up to 350lbs of weight.
 It’s made from 100% recycled stainless steel, and it’s BPA-free.
-It’s perfect for travel or daily use, and it’s another multipurpose item that will save travelers some much-needed space in their luggage.
+It’s perfect for travel or daily use, and it’s another multipurpose item that will save the traveler in your life some much-needed space in their luggage.

 What do you get when you combine travel with exercise?
 We may finally have an answer.
 Fitly’s running vest is perfect for travel with its lightweight and body-fitting design.

 The design keeps items from moving around while you run, and there are pockets for all of your important items.
 The Fitly Minimalist running pack costs $59, but for an additional $10, you can get their gel flask to store in the vest’s belt pocket.
 If the price tag is too high, there are other cost-effective alternatives.

 At $19.99, Gear Beast’s running backpack is a more than capable alternative to Fitly’s running backpack, and they’re roughly the same size.
 The most glaring difference between the two is the lack of utility pockets on the belt.